master-of-zen/AV1-benchmarks/5.08.2020 Aomenc SVT-AV1 Rav1e/README.md

 So next comparison reads like:

-> By switching from aomenc preset from cpu-used 6 to cpu-used 5 we need -N % bit rate (negative means we save bit rate - efficiency improves) to get same quality in objective metric Y.
+> By switching from aomenc preset cpu-used 6 to cpu-used 5 we need -N % bit rate (negative means we save bit rate - efficiency improves) to get same quality in objective metric Y.

 ```
 Bd rate for speeds:  6 -> 5